hqtoan94/hqtoan94.github.io/_posts/2020-05-12-create-personal-blog-using-jekyll-and-github-pages.md

 {% endhighlight %}
 </figure>

 From now on, when you push your post into a branch (neither `master` nor `source`) Travis CI will execute CI and CI only.
-This could help us to make sure that our new post won't break the site after generating.
+This could help us to ensure that our new post won't break the site after generating.
 Then whenever we want to publish the post, just create PR into `source` branch.
 Merge it and Travis will handle the rest.
 It will execute CI process again, then deploy the site by bringing all content in `_site` folder into `master` branch as the configuration.

 ### Conclusion

 It's quite a long guideline to just setup a writing environment right? 😁.
-But yeah, I think it's necessary to share to you guys so that if you're stucking at choosing writing platform step then this could help you to by pass that step and move a head to share your thought and your knowledge to the world.
+But yeah, I think it's necessary to share to you guys so that if you're stucking at choosing writing platform steps then this could help you to by pass these steps and move a head to share your thought and your knowledge to the world.
 Hope that this article not only helps you guys to setup your own blog but also gives you some initial idea about CI/CD for a small project.
 I will come up with another post soon, to discuss with you guys about CI/CD and what's the value it could bring to you and your projects.